 logo

-Steroid injection for severe trigger finger syndrome - Gwanghwamun Orthopedic Clinic
+Steroid injections for painful trigger finger syndrome - Gwanghwamun Orthopedic Clinic

-Steroid injection for severe trigger finger syndrome - Gwanghwamun Orthopedic ClinicSteroid injection for severe trigger finger syndrome - Gwanghwamun Orthopedic ClinicI wasn't doing any work that required a lot of hand use, but I developed trigger finger syndrome in my left thumb.
-One day I woke up and the area where my thumb meets my palm was extremely painful.
-I thought I might have hit something wrong while sleeping, and I believed it would get better with time, but the pain worsened day by day, so I decided to visit an orthopedic surgeon.
-I thought there might be an issue with my joint.
-After a medical history review, the doctor said it looked like trigger finger syndrome.
-They also explained that when the pain is severe like this, it’s better to use injections to quickly reduce the pain rather than physical therapy.
-So, I received a steroid injection in my palm.
-It was a very unfamiliar area for injections, so I was scared, but since the pain was intense, I closed my eyes and got the shot.
-More than half a day after the injection, I felt no sensation at the injection site, as if a local anesthetic had been applied.
-At that time, I was advised not to move my hand recklessly because of the numbness.
-After a day, the pain almost completely disappeared.
-The soreness remained, so it took a few days for the sensation to fully return.
-But I think it’s better to get an injection than to endure the pain.
-If you experience these symptoms, don’t hesitate—go to an orthopedic surgeon and get an injection.
+Steroid injections for painful trigger finger syndrome - Gwanghwamun Orthopedic ClinicSteroid injections for painful trigger finger syndrome - Gwanghwamun Orthopedic ClinicI don't do much manual labor, but I developed trigger finger syndrome in my left thumb.
+One day, I woke up and the area where my thumb meets my palm was incredibly painful.
+I thought I'd hit something wrong in my sleep and thought it would get better with time, but the pain got worse as the days went by, so I decided this wasn't working and went to an orthopedic surgeon.
+I thought it was something wrong with my joints.
+The hospital asked me a question and said it looked like trigger finger syndrome.
+They also said that with severe pain, they recommend injections to relieve the pain quickly rather than physical therapy.
+So I got a steroid injection in my palm.
+It was a very unfamiliar area for injections, so I was a little scared, but the pain was so intense that I closed my eyes and got the shot.
+For more than half a day after the injection, the injection site felt numb, as if it had been anesthetized.
+The doctor warned me not to move my hand too much during that time because of the numbness.
+A day after the injection, the pain was almost completely gone.
+The stiffness remained, so it took a few days for the sensation to fully return.
+But I learned that it's better to get the injection than to drag the pain out.
+If you experience these symptoms, don't just endure them; be sure to go to an orthopedic surgeon and get an injection.

 1